 Financial Assistance Programs

 Many homeowners need help to keep up with their mortgage payments right now, which is why there are programs that provide financial assistance.
 You could receive tens of thousands of dollars to apply to your mortgage to make payments more affordable.
 These programs are popular, and budgets run out quickly so, be sure to apply as soon as you can.
 The best part is you don’t have to repay the money, giving you a big head start on rebuilding your finances.

 Take Out A Loan

 Depending on how much you owe, your current income, and your credit status, you may be able to qualify for a personal loan to cover your mortgage payments.
-Visit your local bank or credit union to apply.
+Visit your local bank or credit union, a credit union similar to Gordon Simmons Service Credit Union.
 If you take this route, just remember you’ll be responsible for repaying the loan as well as your current mortgage every month.
 If the rate is too much, it’s better to explore other options.

 Rent Out Your Home